iay/shibboleth-idp-docker/README.md

 bit cleaner.

-If you create, for example, `overlay/jetty-base-9.4/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base`.
+If you create, for example, `overlay/jetty-base-9.4/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base-9.4`.
 Anything under `overlay` is ignored by Git so it can be a local repository unconnected with this one.
-I have also made it possible for `overlay/jetty-base` to be a symbolic link so that it can link to somewhere _inside_ another local repository.
+I have also made it possible for `overlay/jetty-base-9.4` to be a symbolic link so that it can link to somewhere _inside_ another local repository.

 See [`overlay/README.md`](overlay/README.md) for more detail on the overlay system.